7 Tips for Chasing Perfect Fall Colours in Ontario

 6. Don't Miss Small Towns.

-Small towns is Ontario’s best kept secret.
+Small towns are Ontario’s best-kept secret.

-Many tourists rush to see the biggest attractions like Downtown Toronto, Niagara Falls and even Algonquin Park that I mentioned a few times already, but miss those cute Victorian towns dotted along main waterways - the Great Lakes, Saint Lawrence and Ottawa Rivers, and Rideau Canal.
+Many tourists rush to see the biggest attractions like Downtown Toronto, Niagara Falls and even Algonquin Park as I mentioned a few times already, but miss those cute Victorian towns dotted along main waterways - the Great Lakes, Saint Lawrence and Ottawa Rivers, and Rideau Canal.

 My absolute favourite is Niagara-on-the-Lake.
 A bit pretentious, very touristy during a high season, but very worthy.
-200-year old Victorian houses are the oldest mansions in Canada.
+200-year-old Victorian houses are the oldest mansions in Canada.
 The food is awesome too - try the award-winning Napoletana-certified pizza at Pieza and traditional Hungarian chimney cakes at Budapest Bakeshop.

-As an added bonus, the climate at Niagara-on-the-Lake tends to be very mild, so you can still enjoy the foliage even when the rest of province is leafless.
+As an added bonus, the climate at Niagara-on-the-Lake tends to be very mild, so you can still enjoy the foliage even when the rest of the province is leafless.

 That same climate created perfect conditions for wine and fruit growing.
-Don't miss out wine tasting along the Niagara Parkway.
+Don't miss out on wine tasting along the Niagara Parkway.

 7. Hit the Road Less Travelled.